python-neo/indexor/README.md

 - Paths are shown relative to the indexed folder
 - Blank line is inserted between results for readability
 - In `--debug`, scores are printed beside each file
-- Shows `Oops!
-No results here.` if nothing matches
+- Shows `404.
+That's an error.` if nothing matches

 ## Current Limitations